-With the help of an amazing group of foster caregivers, Happy Life Animal Rescue gives animals who are not yet ready for adoption a chance to live and be loved in foster homes.
-This exciting partnership with Hudson Valley based foster families allows the HLAR to take in more cats and dogs.
+With the help of an amazing group of foster caregivers, Happy Life Animal Rescue gives animals who are not yet ready for adoption a chance to live and be loved in family homes.
+This exciting partnership with Hudson Valley based families allows HLAR to take in more cats and dogs.
 Fostering is an incredibly rewarding experience you’ll never forget, and improves the lives of rescue animals in a very direct way.

 - Each animal fostered out to a home opens up a cage or kennel space for us to save another animal.

 - Fostering can provide the unique, individualized attention that some special-needs animals require before they’re ready for adoption.